Mobile Suit Gundam: Manga

 There have been three manga series based on Mobile Suit Gundam.
-One was written by Yū Okazaki between May 1979 and February 1982 and compiled into two volumes.
+One, written by Yū Okazaki, was serialized in Akita Shoten's Boken-Oh magazine between May 1979 and February 1982 and compiled into two volumes.
 Another is Mobile Suit Gundam 0079 by Kazuhisa Kondo.
-It was published in Dengeki Comics from 1993 to 2005 in a total of twelve tankōbon volumes.
+It was published by MediaWorks from August 1992 to August 2005 in Cyber Comics and MS Saga anthologies and later in Dengeki Daioh magazine, and was collected in twelve tankōbon volumes.
 Viz Media published its first nine volumes in English between 2000 and 2003.

-The third manga is Mobile Suit Gundam: The Origin by anime character designer Yoshikazu Yasuhiko.
+Mobile Suit Gundam: The Origin, the third of such manga, was written by anime character designer Yoshikazu Yasuhiko, character designer and animation director for the original television series.
 It was published from June 2001 to June 2011 in Kadokawa Shoten's Gundam Ace magazine and collected in a total of 24 tankōbon volumes.
 The series was first released in English by Viz Media but was dropped before it was completed; it was then released by Vertical from March 2013 to December 2015.
+The Origin features several sequences which elaborate on events prior to the original show.
+From 2015–2018, this backstory was adapted into a series of theatrical OVAs.

-Besides adaptations, there is a popular parody yonkoma manga titled Mobile Suit Gundam-san, which was written and drawn by Hideki Ohwada and serialized in Kadokawa Shoten's Gundam Ace magazine since 2001.
+Besides adaptations, there is a parody yonkoma manga titled Mobile Suit Gundam-san, which was written and illustrated by Hideki Ohwada and serialized in Kadokawa Shoten's Gundam Ace magazine since 2001.
 This manga was adapted into an anime in 2014.
 Ohwada also created a spinoff manga, Gundam Sousei (ガンダム創世), which follows Yoshiyuki Tomino and the Sunrise staff as they work to make the television series and the compilation films.
 This series was serialized in Kadokawa Shoten's Gundam Ace magazine from 2009 to 2011 and compiled in the Gundam-san tankōbon starting in Volume 5.
 Kadokawa released two tankōbon volumes collecting Gundam Sousei chapters as The Men Who Created Gundam (「ガンダム」を創った男たち, "Gundam" wo Tsukutta Otoko-tachi).
 Denpa published The Men Who Created Gundam in English in June 2022 as an omnibus volume.

-A one-shot manga written and illustrated by Junji Oono, Mobile Suit Gundam: Cucuruz Doan’s Island: Doan and Rolland, was published on June 24, 2022 in the appendix to the August issue of Gundam Ace.
+A one-shot manga written and illustrated by Junji Oono, Mobile Suit Gundam: Cucuruz Doan's Island: Doan and Rolland, was published on June 24, 2022 in the appendix to the August issue of Gundam Ace.
 It serves as a prequel to the "Cucuruz Doan's Island" episode of the series.

 A continuation of the Mobile Suit Gundam 0079 manga, titled Mobile Suit Gundam 0079 Episode Luna II, was serialized in Gundam Ace from November 26, 2022, to January 26, 2024 and collected into one volume.

 Video games

-(For the list below, only video games featuring mobile suits that appeared in the One Year War, or related variations are included.)

-There have been many video games based on or with mobile suits from the original Gundam series.
-Of these, the following have been released in North America: